ThoughtfulAfrican American woman in a moment of reflection - Romantic Adventures - Sexual Wellness 101

 There's no universal number for how often you should want sex.
 Low libido isn't about frequency — it's about whether your level of desire is causing you distress or affecting your quality of life or relationships.

 If you're happy with where you are, it's not a problem.
-If you're not — if you miss feeling desire, or your relationship is suffering, or you feel disconnected from your own body — that's worth addressing.
+If you're not — if you miss feeling desire, or you feel disconnected from your own body — that's worth addressing.
+Many women find themselves asking: Is it normal to not want sex?
+(Spoiler: It usually is, but it still deserves attention.)

 The difference between situational and chronic low libido

-Chronic low libido has been present for a long time, doesn't seem tied to a specific event, and doesn't improve on its own.
-This is worth a conversation with your doctor because there may be underlying hormonal or medical factors.
+• Chronic low libido: Present for a long time and doesn't seem tied to a specific event.
+This is worth a conversation with your doctor.

 What actually helps

-Address the physical first Get a hormone panel.
+• Address the physical first: Get a hormone panel.
 Testosterone, estrogen, and thyroid function all affect libido significantly.
-If something is off, there are medical options.
-You can't think your way out of a hormonal deficit.
+This is especially true when navigating menopause and your sex drive.

-Reduce stress where you can Cortisol — your stress hormone — competes directly with sex hormones.
+• Reduce stress: Cortisol competes directly with sex hormones.
 Chronic stress is a chronic libido killer.
-This isn't about bubble baths.
-It's about genuinely examining what's draining you and what can change.

 Products that can help

-Lubricants, arousal serums, and intimacy accessories aren't a cure for low libido — but they can reduce friction (literally and figuratively) and make the experience more enjoyable when you do engage.
+Lubricants, arousal serums, and intimacy accessories aren't a "cure," but they can make the experience more enjoyable when you do engage.
 Sometimes removing physical barriers helps desire follow.

 [Sign up for our email list — practical guidance for real women's real lives.]